[AWS IAM] Policy settings that allow access to only specific hosted zones

 This is my 12th post.

-Last time, I wrote about how to display a WordPress site displayed in a subdirectory on the homepage!
+Last time, I wrote about how to display a WordPress site that's running in a subdirectory on the homepage!

-The change is relatively easy, but if you make a mistake in the settings, you may encounter problems such as a blank screen.
+The change is relatively easy, but if you make a mistake in the settings, problems such as a blank screen can occur.

-I also introduced a solution to that problem, so if you're interested, be sure to check it out.
+I also introduced solutions to these problems, so if you're interested, please check it out.

 overview

-"I want to create a user that can only view this hosted zone...
+"I want to create a user who can only view this host zone, but...

-you don't know how to adjust permissions to allow them to view it only.
+you don't know how to adjust their permissions to allow them to view only.

-However, if you look at this, you can easily set permissions, so let's take a look together!
+However, this guide will show you how to easily configure permissions, so let's take a look together!

 How to set it up